yowarduuu/e-diksyonari/README.md

 rangaw: an inchworm or twig worm, <sub>fam</sub>Geometridae Leach, 1815 (Məranáw)

+rara: a kind of hairy caterpillar that causes an itch, pain, or rash (Tagabawà Bagóbô)

 sabur: a hairy caterpillar (Árta)

 sampiring: a hairy caterpillar that causes painful sensations that include pain, rash, burning, itching, swelling, and blistering when touched (Cebuano)

 samrid: a black, hairy stinging caterpillar (Ibatán [Babuyan])

+sapádding: a hairy caterpillar that causes painful sensations that include pain, rash, burning, itching, swelling, and blistering when touched; it is commonly found in monkeypod trees <sub>fam</sub>Fabaceae: <sub>subfam</sub>Caesalpinioideae, cf. <sub>fam</sub>Limacodidae Duponchel, 1845: <sub>gen</sub>*Thosea* spp.
+Walker, 1855 (Tagabawà Bagóbô, *var*. sappádding)

 sapiring: a hairy caterpillar that causes painful sensations that include pain, rash, burning, itching, swelling, and blistering when touched (Cebuano)

+sappádding: a hairy caterpillar that causes painful sensations that include pain, rash, burning, itching, swelling, and blistering when touched, <sub>fam</sub>Limacodidae Duponchel, 1845: <sub>gen</sub>*Thosea* spp.
+Walker, 1855 (Tagabawà Bagóbô {The locals believe that animals, such as a babuy ‘pig’ or kambing ‘goat,’ that accidentally consumes this caterpillar will pass away after a short while}, *var*. sapádding)

 sarára: a small, brown, hairy caterpillar (Ilóko)